Bangladesh PM says 'conscience is clear' as opposition claims election rigged

 DHAKA: Bangladesh Prime Minister Sheikh Hasina on Monday (Dec 31) rejected calls for a new vote after being declared landslide winner in an election marred by deadly violence that the opposition slammed as "farcical" and rigged.

-Hasina's ruling Awami League party and its allies won 288 seats in the 300-seat parliament, with the main opposition securing only six seats.

-Hasina, who got a record fourth term, swept aside opposition protests over clashes between rival supporters that left at least 17 dead and allegations of ballot box stuffing and intimidation.
+Having secured a record fourth term, Hasina swept aside opposition protests over clashes between rival supporters that left at least 17 dead and allegations of ballot box stuffing and intimidation.

 "The election was totally free and independent.
 There is no doubt about it," the 71-year-old Hasina said.